arthurBarthe/swe_stochastic_param/README.md

 - spinupParameterized for low resolution:
   - pass --every 0 to run without parameterization
   - pass --every 1 to run with parameterization, or any positive integer (sets how often the subgrid forcing is updated)

+shallowwatermodel.py contains the default model, shallowwatermodelParameterized contains the model with the parameterization